Access4all/adg/pages/introduction/about/README.md

 **Bernhard Heinser**, CEO, «Access for all».

 > Years ago when I joined «Access for all», I soon realised how hard it is to get into accessibility.
-Fortunately I learned a lot from my co-workers with special needs.
-And with the ADG, we now provide a "map" that shows the quickest way for web developers to get from a requirement to an accessible implementation - on the basis of well-proven best practices, using rock-solid standard techniques and wisely avoiding typical traps and pitfalls.
+With the support of my co-workers with special needs I was able to merge my technical knowledge with their profound user expertise.
+With the ADG we now provide a "roadmap" that shows the quickest ways to get from a requirement to an accessible implementation.
+All of them are well-proven best practices, built on rock-solid standard techniques and wisely avoiding typical traps and pitfalls.

 **Joshua Muheim**, web developer & accessibility expert, «Access for all».